Table of Contents:

 Why is this initiative important?

-According to the Centers for Disease Control and Prevention, preterm birth effects more than 500,000 babies, or 1 of every 8 infants born in the U.S. It is the most frequent cause of infant death, and the leading cause of long-term neurological disabilities in children.
+According to the Centers for Disease Control and Prevention, preterm birth affects more than 500,000 babies, or 1 of every 8 infants born in the U.S. It is the most frequent cause of infant death, and the leading cause of long-term neurological disabilities in children.
+Preterm birth can lead to severe health problems, including issues with breathing and feeding, vision impairment and developmental delays.
+The brain is the last major organ to mature in babies; the more prematurely a baby is born, the more likely it is that bleeding or other signs of stress will affect the brain.
 Preterm birth costs the U.S. health care system more than $26 billion each year.
 New York State ranks 8th nationally in infant mortality and 22nd in premature births.